-- Roman theatre is free, entrance is round the back from the coast road.
+- Roman theatre is free, entrance is around the back from the coast road.

 - Plaza de Las Flores and market – see film.

-- Puppet Museum in the city walls by gate – it is all in Spanish so take sheets – see separate film.
+- Puppet Museum in the city walls by the gate – it is all in Spanish so take sheets – see a separate film.

 - La Caleta is between the castles.

 - A huge beach stretches for miles from near the Cathedral.

 - Victoria beach, one of the best-preserved on the Costa de la Luz with golden sand and calm water, is about a 15-minute brisk walk away or 5 euros in a taxi.

 TRIPS OFFERED MAY INCLUDE and may be similar to these